What is branding?

 Why should you evaluate your brand?

 Everything around us is always in a constant state of evolution, including society, the economy and business.
-Hence, like everything else, this state of rapid change creates the need for organisations to continually evolve in order to stay relevant, innovative, and strong against its competitors.
+Hence, like everything else, this state of rapid change creates the need for organisations to continually evolve in order to stay relevant, innovative, and strong against their competitors.
 Even industry leaders rethink their brand: Apple, for example, has rebranded itself three times, Starbucks has done it four, and Pepsi has rebranded itself 11 times.

 Rebranding does not have to mean a complete change